8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 While Facebook, Instagram, and Facebook Groups are all under the Meta umbrella, they have unique rules and best practices when it comes to running giveaways:

-After looking at the rules for running a giveaway on Facebook above, you might have a few questions.
+After looking at the rules for running a giveaway on Facebook above, you might have a few questions about Facebook marketing compliance and contest terms and conditions.
 I’ll do my best to answer your most pressing Facebook competition rules questions below.

-As stated in the Facebook giveaway rules, you shouldn’t encourage people to tag friends to enter your contest.
+As stated in the Facebook giveaway guidelines, you shouldn’t encourage people to tag friends to enter your contest.

 This is a great way to spread the word about your giveaway contest because it awards users with bonus entries.
 As a result, the more people share your contest, the more people will enter by sharing it.